 - threats and intimidation;

 - harassment or 'cyber-stalking' (the repeated sending of unwanted messages or other forms of online attention);

-- vilification/defamation:
+- vilification/defamation;

 - exclusion or rejection;

-- impersonation; setting up of fake profiles, sometimes known as 'catfishing'
+- impersonation;

-- Grooming (enticing or goading into unwanted or illegal actions);

 - unauthorised publication of private information or images;

 - sexting (the sharing of indecent images);

-- Manipulation
+- manipulation.

 For the purposes of this policy, and for how cases of bullying are handled, the term perpetrator will be used to refer to the pupil carrying out the bullying behaviour, and the term target will be used to refer to the pupil against whom the behaviour occurs.